home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 ## Device Tracker is not updating in Android app
 ![Android](/assets/android.svg) If you find that the device tracker is not updating as you would expect follow the below steps to ensure optimal settings.

+1. Make sure your device and server meet the prerequisites for location tracking:
+    - Enable [remote access](https://www.home-assistant.io/docs/configuration/remote/) for your server.
-1. In [Settings](https://my.home-assistant.io/redirect/config/) > Companion app > Manage sensors, ensure that the following Location Sensors are enabled: Background Location, Location Zone and Single Accurate Location.
-If you use multiple servers, make sure the correct servers have each sensor enabled.
+    - In [Settings](https://my.home-assistant.io/redirect/config/) > Companion app > Manage sensors, enable the following **Location sensors**: Background location, Location zone and Single accurate Location.
+      - If you use multiple servers, make sure the correct servers have each sensor enabled.
+    - If you did not install the app from the Play Store, verify that you are using the [`full` flavor](../core/android-flavors.md).
 2. Ensure the app has location permissions granted, all the time.
 (On Android 12 and newer, allow Precise location when prompted)
 3. Ensure that location (GPS) is enabled on your device.
+4. Allow background access and turn off 'battery optimizations' for the app.
+    - You can check background access in [Settings](https://my.home-assistant.io/redirect/config/) > Companion app.
+The setting should show a check mark ✔️.
-4. Turn off battery optimizations for the app.
-Some manufacturers may add additional battery saving features (ex: Power Saving), make sure to disable all of those as well.
+    - Some manufacturers may add additional battery saving features (ex: Power Saving), make sure to disable all of those as well.
+You can usually access these from the system settings app.
 5. Turn on unrestricted data for the app.
-(Samsung users will need to disable data saver for Home Assistant as well)
+    - Samsung devices: you will need to disable data saver for Home Assistant as well.
-6. Check that the background access setting shows the app has proper access under in [Settings](https://my.home-assistant.io/redirect/config/) > Companion app.

 Sometimes the above steps will still not result in location updates reaching your server.
 The app can receive a lot of location updates and may skip some of them.
 To determine why, review the app location history logs.